-Welcome to Week 18 of N.J.W Blog!
-We hope you are having a great week and are ready for this week’s journey.
+Welcome to Week 18 of N.J.W Blog program!
+I hope you are having a great week and are ready for this week’s materials!

 The amazing thing is that most of the changes, skills, habits, thoughts, beliefs, etc., that we’re being encouraged and reminded of during our one-year journey fall under the “free” and “easy” category that we have always taught and we have touched on the past several weeks.

 Speaking of not judging, strategic coach Jim Sharp says to stay as neutral as possible when it comes to relating to others, especially when communicating.
 He says to never make it personal or take it personally, which is solid advice for achieving good, clear communication.
 Like Jim says, “Attack the problem, not the person.”
 Obviously, as with everything, there are exceptions.
 But by following this rule, you can eliminate much of the negativity that can be created or experienced in relationships, which often starts over seemingly trivial comments or events.

 For many of you, the “free” and “easy” list above might come easily, or you may have already mastered it.
 But for others of us, we will continue to try and make this area of our lives a much-needed priority and place to improve.

 There’s a powerful month lined up for you that will cover the four parts of relationships.

 Basics of Healthy Relationships

 Let’s embrace the process of change and improvement in our relationships.
 The results are immediate in many instances, and the long-term fruit is inevitable.